UBC-FRESH/dbhdistfit/docs/howto/hps_workflow.md

 prints RSS, small-sample AIC (`AICc`), Pearson chi-square, Kolmogorov–Smirnov, Cramér–von Mises, and Anderson–Darling statistics (plus residual summaries) for each candidate distribution so you can compare fits at a glance.
+Generalised secant mixtures are exposed as `gsmN` (for any integer `N ≥ 2`), so a command such as `dbhdistfit fit-hps ... -d gsm3 -d gsm6` will evaluate both three- and six-component blends.
 Use `--distribution` (repeatable) to limit the candidate list and `--show-parameters` to include the fitted parameter estimates.
 For example: